What is Minimal Art?

 9. Ronald Bladen

-Bladen is occupied with the spacial context and how a sculpture can interfere in this context.
+Ronald Bladen was born in 1918 in Vancouver, Canada, and passed away in New York City in 1988.
+Bladen is best known for his Minimal sculptures, often monumental in size.
+Bladen is occupied with the spatial context and how a sculpture can interfere with this context.
 In doing so, Bladen interacts with the viewer as it is often necessary to walk around the sculpture multiple times to understand the expressive nature of the object.

 Ronald Bladen, V (Mid Scale), 1973.
 Painted aluminum – 153.7 × 269.2 × 20.3 cm.
 Courtesy Loretta Howard Gallery.